selemis/selectrix/PLUGIN_DEVELOPMENT.md

 ## Installing a Plugin

-1. Copy your plugin JAR to the File Selector's `plugins/` directory
+1. Copy your plugin JAR to the Selectrix's `plugins/` directory
-2. Launch File Selector
+2. Launch Selectrix
 3. Your plugin will appear in the Action dropdown

 ## API Reference